-- 1. Set up and level the unit.
-See Unit Setup. - 2.
 See Figure 3-2.
-Remove mast cradle locking pin from mast cradle (A). - 3.
-Check mast cables for excessive wear or damage.
+Remove mast cradle locking pin from mast cradle (A).

+- Check the mast cables for excessive wear or damage.
 Verify the cables are properly centered in each pulley (B).
 Check the electrical cord for damage. - 4.
 Verify the area around the unit is clear before raising the mast to vertical position. - 5.
 Remove the safety pin from the mast lock bar (C).
 Using the handle for the lower mast winch (D), raise the mast until it is vertical and the tab on the mast is positioned into the mast lock.
 The mast lock bar should snap into place automatically.
 Secure the lock with the safety pin (E). - After the mast is up and locked into place, use the upper mast winch (F) to telescope the mast to the desired height.
-Extend the mast slowly, verifying the electrical cord is extending at the top sections of the mast.
-Do not extend past colored mark (G).
+Extend the mast slowly, making sure the electrical cord is extending at the top sections of the mast.
+Do not extend past the colored mark (G).